OliverHesse/EasyGui/README.md

     - both axis scrolling(smth like ctrl+scroll for x)
 - text box
     - both multiline and single line
+- drop down
 - make sticky use a general solution
 - let developer create UI from a json file
 - make a wiki with a common task page (examples of commonly made things)
+- JEI compatibility(use easyGui menus for it)

 more planned features int the future. but that's all i can think of off the top of my head